 To promote and disseminate physical and mental health care practices for the justice involved population which provide humane and healthy environments, personal well-being and positive outcomes.

-Identify and share evidence-based best practices of physical and mental health and wellness;
+Identify and share evidence-based practices of physical and mental health care and wellness;

 Protect universal principles of medical ethics, professionalism, confidentiality and patient autonomy;